 Each of us then signed his or her name as a witness at the end of this will at the request of Tess Tatrix and in her presence and sight and in the presence and sight of each other.

 Tess Tatrix was, at the time of executing this will, over the age of eighteen years and, in our opinions, of sound mind, memory and understanding and not under any restraint or in any respect incompetent to make a will.

 In our opinions, Tess Tatrix could read write and speak in English and was suffering from no physical or mental impairment that would affect her capacity to make a valid will.
 The will was executed as a single original instrument, and was not executed in counterparts.

 Each of us was acquainted with Tess Tatrix when the will was executed and makes this affidavit at her request.

 Sworn to before me this_______ day of _______, 20______.

 (signature and official seal)

 Writing a valid will is one of the most important things you can do for your family and loved ones, since it allows your estate to bypass the costly, time-consuming, and often contentious probate process.
 If you have questions, you'll probably want to speak with a local estate planning attorney.
-Get the ball rolling today with a free estate planning attorney match.
+Get the ball rolling today by contacting a local estate planning attorney.